friday27/backend-dev/aws/aws_note.md

 ### SQS Visibility Timeout

 * The Visibility Timeout is the amount of time that the message is invisible in the SQS queue after a reader picks up the message
-* If the message is process before expired, the message will be deleted from the queue
-* Else it will be visible again and another reader will process it
+* If the message is processed before expired, the message will be deleted from the queue, else it will be visible again and another reader will process it

 * Default: 30 seconds
 * Increase it if your task > 30 seconds